Sarasota, Florida: Architecture

-Sarasota School of Architecture
+A large number of homes and buildings are designed in the Italian style.
+Italian architecture and culture are present in the area including at the John and Mable Ringling Museum of Art.
+Ringling's home, Cà d'Zan, was mostly modeled on the Venetian.
+Examples of those more typically seen in the same style are the residences of Edith Ringling and of Hester Ringling Lancaster Sanford, that also are among the structures in the Caples–Ringling Estates Historic District.
+Italian inspired statues are also common and the copy of Michelangelo's David at the museum is used as the symbol of Sarasota.

 The Sarasota School of Architecture developed as a variant of mid-century modernist architecture.
 It incorporates elements of both the Bauhaus and Frank Lloyd Wright's "organic" architecture.
 The style developed as an adaptation to the area's sub-tropical climate and used newly emerging materials that were manufactured or implemented following World War II.